stir-challenge/stir-challenge.github.io/_pages/about.md

 ## Contact

-Questions about our challenge should be posted on the synapse forum for this challenge.
+Questions about our challenge should be posted on the [synapse forum](https://www.synapse.org/Synapse:syn74381557/wiki/640004) for this challenge, additional details may be found there.
 To formally register for the challenge, please email your signed registration form to [challenge.stir@gmail.com](challenge.stir@gmail.com).

 ## References